-- We plan to initiate clinical development in fibrotic diseases leveraging our ability to reduce the proinflammatory activity of TGF-ß. - We also plan to initiate clinical development in metabolic disease indications, specifically Type 2 Diabetes, leveraging our ability to reduce senescent cells and reduce SASP factors.
+- We plan to submit an IND and initiate clinical development in fibrotic diseases leveraging our ability to reduce the proinflammatory activity of TGF-ß. - We also plan to submit an IND and initiate clinical development in metabolic disease indications, specifically Type 2 Diabetes, leveraging our ability to reduce senescent cells and reduce SASP factors.